johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 framework/
 ```

+## Update

+Both script version and binary version in this repo supports update from themselves.
+AFTER go to `framework` directory, use the command below

+Script version: `python3 testTemplate.py update`

+Binary version: `./testTemplate_bin update`

 ## High-level overview

 Under `framework/report`, there are reports having name of `PAX_Date_Time`, where date is formatted `YYYY-MM-DD` and time is `HH.MM.SS`